cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 Don’t be afraid of deleting free version, because you will NOT lose your created portfolios

-**How to get a copy of most recent version of Portfolio Gallery? ** Pro users can get update versions contacting us by info@huge-it.com.
+= How to get a copy of most recent version of Portfolio Gallery? = Pro users can get update versions contacting us by info@huge-it.com.
 Free version  users will find update notification in their wordpress admin panel.

-**I have paid for pro version and didn’t get the link or file to update** If you made purchase and didn’t get the Portfolio Gallery pro license file, or file was corrupt, contact us by info@huge-it.com and send “order number”, we will check and send you the file  as soon as possible.
+= I have paid for pro version and didn’t get the link or file to update = If you made purchase and didn’t get the Portfolio Gallery pro license file, or file was corrupt, contact us by info@huge-it.com and send “order number”, we will check and send you the file  as soon as possible.

-**Have purchased pro version of portfolio gallery plugin but still get the announcement to buy the commercial version to change settings.
-What to do ?**
+= Have purchased pro version of portfolio gallery plugin but still get the announcement to buy the commercial version to change settings.
+What to do? =
 This can happen because of your browser’s cache files.
 Press ctrl+f5 (Chrome, FF) in order to clean them, if you use safari, etc., clean from browser settings.
 If nothing helps, just reinstall portfolio gallery plugin again.

-**Will I lose all my changes that I made in free version, if I update to pro version of portfolio gallery?**
-All kind of changes made in free version will remain, even if you delete the plugin.
+= Will I lose all my changes that I made in free version, if I update to pro version of portfolio gallery? = All kind of changes made in free version will remain, even if you delete the plugin.

-**How to have more columns?**
+= How to have more columns? =
 The number of columns in Portfolio gallery depends on the size of your theme container.
 In order to fit one more column you should make element size smaller.
 If you are free user and can not make element size of portfolio gallery view a bit smaller, you need to buy the pro version of portfolio gallery plugin or ask the developers for help info@huge-it.com

-**I have already purchased Multi Site version, how do I upgrade it to Developer version, without buying it again?**
-If you have any pro version our portfolio gallery plugin of our products and want to upgrade it, you do not need to buy the new portfolio gallery once again, you only need to pay the difference price.
+= I have already purchased Multi Site version, how do I upgrade it to Developer version, without buying it again? = If you have any pro version our portfolio gallery plugin of our products and want to upgrade it, you do not need to buy the new portfolio gallery once again, you only need to pay the difference price.
 For that simply contact info@huge-it.com or our online chat and we will help you to pay the difference.

-**I’ve bought the commercial license of Portfolio Gallery, installed the file but the Plugin seems to be still in free version, what to do?**
+= I’ve bought the commercial license of Portfolio Gallery, installed the file but the Plugin seems to be still in free version, what to do? =
 After installation of portfolio gallery pro version, in General Options all your changes will be saved!
 If you still see "free version" notification after installation of pro version.